imkanhaiya/interview-questions/README.md

 When a javascript program runs a Global execution context is created, which has two parts.
 - Memory Component (varialble environment): contains variables and functions as key value paris. ex. fun:{}, a:10
 - Code Component (thread of execution): executes code line by line in single thread.

+2. ### Is Javascript synchronous or asynchronous?
+Synchronous by default, supports asynchronous operations using runtime environment.

+3. ### Is JavaScript dynamically typed or statically typed?
+- Javascript is Dynamically typed.
+- Typescript is Statically typed.

+4. ###

 ## RXJS